MayShang/memo/DL/note.md

 7. `docker container stop CONTAINER ID`
 8. `docker image rm ID`

+### docker for deploy
+docker work logic is based on server, and we can build image with all services, so this is the contents of the rest of docker tutorial. and if we have a docker, webserver using all components will become really easy. continue reading docker tutorial docs. actually all of them are beautiful system.

 # todo
 1. how to debug python

 6. learn tf serving,
 https://www.tensorflow.org/serving/serving_basic

-7. Docker[1, 2 done, 3, 4, 5 todo]
+7. [Done] Docker[1, 2 done, 3, 4, 5 todo]
-8. perform one serving whole process
+8. [Delay] perform one serving whole process
-9. serving pipeline
+9. [Delay] serving pipeline
 10. tf lite pretrained model
   * application
   * how to retrain
 11. regarding pretrained model
-  * how to load, use and detect etc. basic concept, better to have a summary
+  * [Doing] how to load, use and detect etc. basic concept, better to have a summary
-  * how to continue training
+  * [] how to continue training
-  * how to export
+  * [] how to export

 12. read
 https://cv-tricks.com/tensorflow-tutorial/save-restore-tensorflow-models-quick-complete-tutorial/